Flexible Bayesian Product Mixture Models for Vector Autoregressions

 \section{Discussion}

-In this work, we developed a class of novel non-parametric Bayesian framework that provides a fundamentally novel way to borrow information across samples, via a class of novel product of DP mixture priors.
-The proposed approach has the ability to flexibly borrow information across heterogeneous samples via unsupervised clustering at multiple scales that bypasses restrictive parametric assumptions and the requirement of replicated samples, and provide distinct advantages over existing methods.
+In this work, we developed a non-parametric Bayesian framework that provides a fundamentally novel way to borrow information across samples, via a class of novel product of DP mixture priors.
+The proposed approach has the ability to flexibly borrow information across heterogeneous samples via unsupervised clustering at multiple scales that bypasses restrictive parametric assumptions and the requirement of replicated samples, and provides distinct advantages over existing methods.
 We developed the approach for multivariate outcomes, and subsequently extended the approach to multi-variate time series data under the VAR framework, where several variants of the method was developed to cater to varying degrees of heterogeneity.
-We illustrated posterior consistency properties for the proposed PDPM-VAR approach and variants via novel theoretical results for multi-variate time series data modeled under the VAR framework, and implemented the approaches via an efficient MCMC sampling scheme.
+We illustrated posterior consistency properties for the proposed approach via novel theoretical results for multi-variate time series data modeled under the VAR framework, and implemented the approaches via an efficient MCMC sampling scheme.
 Through extensive simulations, we showed a superior numerical performance under the proposed methods compared to a single subject analysis, even when the latter is augmented via an additional adhoc clustering step that is designed to borrow information across similar samples.
 In addition, the rgPDPM-VAR variant often had superior performance compared to the other PDPM variants in heterogeneous data settings, and it produced biologically interpretable and reproducible parameter estimates in our analysis of the HCP data compared to single subject analysis.
 Similarly, we found that the rgPDPM-VAR could obtain superior forecasting performance to single-sensor analysis of air quality data, indicating that the approach has use as a predictive tool as well.